|About the Curators:

-César Avilés is a violinist, composer, and music teacher.
-He is a graduate of the Stoic Essential Studies and the Marcus Aurelius School at the College of Stoic Philosophers.
-César is the facilitator of both, the Aachen and Cologne Stoics in Germany.
+César Avilés is a violinist, composer, and music teacher living in Germany.
+He is a graduate of the Stoic Essential Studies and the Marcus Aurelius School and now mentors these courses at the College of Stoic Philosophers (https://collegeofstoicphilosophers.org/).
+César also serves as abbot at the Black Eagle Stoic Monastery (https://stoicmonastery.org/).

 Stoicism is a philosophy and practice that helps its user lead a good life – that is, a life of equanimity and joy regardless of circumstance.
 This could be called flourishing.
 Although some think of Stoic as being emotionless, what Stoicism actually teaches is how to avoid unhealthy feelings and enjoy feelings that are healthier.